Budgets & Cost of Attendance: D.M.D.

 Tuition and fees are subject to change without notice.
 Tuition and fees are payable in two equal installments in August and January of each academic year.
 DMD students do not pay tuition in the summer semester.
 However, students are required to participate in classroom and clinic activities in the summer.

 Tuition costs at the University of Florida College of Dentistry (UFCD) are comparatively modest for Florida resident DMD students.
 UFCD offers an outstanding value to its DMD students by providing a high-quality educational experience at a very reasonable cost.

 - Non-residents: $68,202

-Instrument Leasing: Dental students lease instruments from the college for their use in the instructional program.
-Leased instruments are sterilized, maintained, repaired and replaced under reasonable use as part of the leasing program.
-Students pay an instrument lease fee each semester which is included in the Books/Supplies category of the DMD COA.
+DMD students lease instruments from the College for their use in the instructional program.
+Leased instruments are sterilized, maintained, repaired, and replaced under reasonable use as part of the leasing program.
+You will pay an instrument lease fee each semester; this fee is included in the Books/Supplies category of the DMD COA.

-Cost of living: Fortunately, the cost of living in Gainesville, Florida is comparatively low.
-This reduces the total costs of education to Florida dental students when compared with other metropolitan areas.
+The cost of living in Gainesville, Florida is comparatively low.
+This reduces the total costs of education for Florida dental students as compared with other metropolitan areas.
 Food, transportation, and housing allowances are included in the DMD COA.
 These allowances are based on actual Gainesville-area costs.

 |Expenses||Year 1||Year 2||Year 3||Year 4|

 *Add to Total to get complete Cost of Attendance for Out of State Residents